 Expats moving to Taipei can look forward to a global city that presents a seamless blend of history and modernity.
 The pace is frenetic and change is constant.
 The metropolis hums with the activity of millions of people living, working and entertaining themselves – all of which happens under the shadow of Taipei 101, one of the world’s tallest skyscrapers and the defining image of the Taiwanese capital.

 Expats working in Taipei are positioned at the economic centre of Taiwan.
-Relatively unscathed by the Asian financial crisis, the city has exhibited a steady growth which is driven by driven by high-tech industries, manufacturing and an expanding services sector.
+Relatively unscathed by the Asian financial crisis, the city has exhibited a steady growth which is driven by high-tech industries, manufacturing and an expanding services sector.

 Despite its large population being concentrated in a small area, getting around in Taipei is easy.
 Expats will be able to navigate the city using the MRT subway system and an abundance of yellow cabs.
 Scooters outnumber cars on the road and provide a convenient, popular and thrilling mode of transport.